TemboPlus-Frontend/frontend-core-js/docs/currency.md

 4. For validating user input, use `isValidCode()` or `isValidName()` before attempting to use the value.

 5. Consider the `decimalDigits` property when formatting currency amounts to ensure proper rounding and display.

+6. Do not attempt to create Currency instances directly with the constructor - always use static methods and properties.

 ## Examples